blualg/m-ovito/doc/manual/advanced_topics/remote_file_access.rst

   :align: right

-The integrated standard SSH client of OVITO is based on `Libssh <https://www.libssh.org>`__, an implementation of the SSH protocol that is distinct from the standalone command line tools (:program:`ssh` & :program:`scp`, part of the OpenSSH system package) you are probably used to.
+The integrated standard SSH client of OVITO is based on `Libssh <https://www.libssh.org>`__, an implementation of the SSH protocol that is distinct from the standalone command line tools (:program:`ssh` & :program:`scp`, parts of the OpenSSH system package) you are probably used to.
 Unfortunantely, Libssh does not support all authentication methods that commonly work with these OpenSSH utilities.
 In particular, smartcard-based and other two-factor authentication methods, requiring PKCS#11 extensions, won't work with OVITO's integrated SSH client.